hmrc/platops-api/README.md

 You can either do a `git pull` on the checked out repository, or with `sm2` just call `sm2 --update-config`

 ### Before

-To start catalogue-frontend and all dependent services you can run service-manager.

 For Service manager to run, you should: